Bar tending, Writing, Python, Bookkeeping, Crocheting, what do these things have in common?

 According to her, it’s also the reason why putting your information only in the header or footer is a bad idea.
 ATS often can’t recognize text embedded in headers, so your contact details won’t be included on your application.

 3. Place Your Skills Depending on Job Requirements

 “If technical skills are required for the position, I list them after the professional summary then include soft skills in a separate section labeled ‘Areas of Strength’ below it”, says Dr. Heather Rothbauer-Wanish of Feather Communications.

 - Soft Skills.

-For professional jobs where the hard skills are standard and often transferrable to a lot of positions, Dr. Rothbauer-Wanish lists them at the bottom of the resume.
-Examples of these common hard skills are sales and online research.
+For professional jobs where the hard skills are standard and often transferable to a lot of positions, Dr. Rothbauer-Wanish lists them at the bottom of the resume.
+Some of these hard skills examples include sales and online research.